-To be considered for inclusion in the proxy statement relating to our 2023 Annual Meeting of Stockholders, which we refer to herein as the 2023 Annual Meeting, we must receive stockholder proposals (other than for director nominations) no later than December 29, 2022.
-To be considered for presentation at the 2023 Annual Meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 23, 2023 and no later than March 25, 2023.
-Proposals that are not received in a timely manner will not be voted on at the 2023 Annual Meeting.
+To be considered for inclusion in the proxy statement relating to our 2024 Annual Meeting of Stockholders, which we refer to herein as the 2024 Annual Meeting, we must receive stockholder proposals (other than for director nominations) no later than December 28, 2023.
+To be considered for presentation at the 2024 Annual Meeting, although not included in the proxy statement, proposals (including director nominations that are not requested to be included in our proxy statement) must be received no earlier than February 16, 2024 and no later than March 17, 2024.
+In addition to satisfying the foregoing advance notice requirements to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must follow the requirements set forth in Rule 14a-19 as promulgated under the Exchange Act.
+Proposals that are not received in a timely manner will not be voted on at the 2024 Annual Meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still exercise discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 All stockholder proposals should be marked for the attention of Corporate Secretary, G1 Therapeutics, Inc., P.O.
 Box 110341, 700 Park Offices Drive, Suite 200, Research Triangle Park, NC 27709.